Maya Corrigan

 At the end of the book, Val comes up with a way to trap the murderer.
 Her scheme, which involves creating the illusion of a ghost, unmasks a killer as haunted by the past as the victim was.

 Ghost and paranormal stories have a long literary history.
-I tapped into that history by borrowing the names of characters in and authors of eerie tales.
-I re-purposed those names for my suspects and secondary characters.
-As you’re reading the book, those names might remind you of literary ghosts, those haunted by them, or those who created them.
+I tapped into that history by giving my suspects and secondary characters names from those tales.
+As you’re reading the book, the names might remind you of literary ghosts, those haunted by them, or those who created them.
 I hope you enjoy both the mystery and the ghost-hunting in Crypt Suzette.

 Vertical Divider